 An African Safari

-With bookings at camps and lodges picking up once again, you’ll need to act soon if you want to spend the holidays on safari in one of the countries in East and Southern Africa that has opened to U.S. travelers.
+Here’s why I think 2021 is the year to go on safari.
+With bookings at camps and lodges picking up once again, you’ll need to act soon if you want to spend the holidays in one of the countries in East and Southern Africa that has opened to U.S. travelers.
 A savvy safari-planning specialist can lead you to the lodges that are limiting occupancy in game-drive vehicles, are testing staff, and have open-air dining areas and in-room air conditioning (the latter a necessity in some parts of southern Africa in December and January).
 Read African safari trip reviews.

 Morocco: Exotic Yet Just Across the Atlantic